mapperfr/mapperfr-source/content/en/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Open data and open science
-- Cartography and representations of space
+- Cartography, spatial analysis, geomatics
-- Spatial analysis and geomatics
+- Metadata and linked open data

 # Education to show in About widget
 education: